halrewaished/QR-Reader/README.md

 # QR Reader

-This project was created with React js.
+This project was created with React js and using JSON database.

 ## The libraries